imatge-upc/retrieval-2017-cam/README.md

 ## Abstract
 Image retrieval in realistic scenarios targets large dynamic datasets of unlabeled images.
 In these cases, training or fine-tuning a model every time new images are added to the database is neither efficient nor scalable.
-Convolutional Neural Networks trained for image classification over large datasets have been proven effective feature extractors when transferred to the task of image retrieval.
-The most successful approaches are based in encoding the activations of convolutional layers as they convey the image spatial information.
+Convolutional neural networks trained for image classification over large datasets have been proven effective feature extractors for image retrieval.

-Our proposal goes beyond and aims at a local-aware encoding of these features depending on the predicted image semantics, with the advantage of using only of the knowledge contained inside the network.
-In particular, we employ Class Activation Maps (CAMs) to obtain the most discriminative regions from a semantic perspective.
-Additionally, CAMs are also used to generate object proposals during an unsupervised re-ranking stage after a first fast search.
+The most successful approaches are based on encoding the activations of convolutional layers, as they convey the image spatial information.
+In this paper, we go beyond this spatial information and propose a local-aware encoding of convolutional features based on semantic information predicted in the target image.
+To this end, we obtain the most discriminative regions of an image using Class Activation Maps (CAMs).
+CAMs are based on the knowledge contained in the network and therefore, our approach, has the additional advantage of not requiring external information.
+In addition, we use CAMs to generate object proposals during an unsupervised re-ranking stage after a first fast search.

-Our experiments on two public available datasets for instance retrieval, Oxford5k and Paris6k, demonstrate that our system is competitive and even outperforms the current state-of-the-art when using off-the-shelf models trained on the object classes of ImageNet.
+Our experiments on two public available datasets for instance retrieval, Oxford5k and Paris6k, demonstrate the competitiveness of our approach outperforming the current state-of-the-art when using off-the-shelf models trained on ImageNet.

 ![Encoding_pipeline](https://github.com/imatge-upc/Class-Weighted-Convolutional-Features-for-Image-Retrieval/blob/master/figs/pipeline.png?raw=true)